Letter K Preschool Activity

 We have a lot of books in our house, but I still had a hard time finding books that focus on the letter “K”.
 I supplemented these letter k preschool activities with a cute Letter K Rhyming book from The Measured Mom.
 The kids love that they each get their own special book.
 I also found the corresponding rhymes/songs on YouTube and they followed along in their books.
 It was a big hit.

 After some practice with recognizing and hearing the letter K, it was time for our craft.
 Last fall, I purchased two inexpensive kites on clearance from Target.
 We only got to fly them a few times because it was a cold fall, but the kids both loved it.
 Reminding them of that fun activity and having them make their own kite was a good distraction from the cold weather.
 My daughter started off very excited to go fly her kite, but I crushed her high hopes when I explained that these kites weren’t for flying.
 Poor thing!

 I gave each of the kids the template of the kite & bows on a piece of white cardstock.
 I set out a variety of craft supplies for them to decorate with- markers, watercolors, glitter glue, etc. They had a great time decorating, and we made a point to discuss all the words we could think of that started with the letter K.

 After they were done decorating, the adults cut them out.
 Originally, I was going to slice two lines in each of the bows and thread the ribbon through, but I thought better of that and decided to simply use my hot glue gun to attach the ribbon and bows.
 I used some cute pink glitter ribbon leftover from another project, and the girls loved that sparkly touch.

-This is truly a 10 Minute Activity that took minimal prep, but resulted in great conversations and learning opportunities for our kids.
+This was a fun letter k preschool activity that took minimal prep, but resulted in great conversations and learning opportunities for our kids.

 Here are some fun Kite Book recommendations: